 Chills can also be caused by experiences that move you deeply in a positive way, such as listening to music or inspirational words.

 This is sometimes referred to as a “frisson.”
 It may also be called “chills going up the spine” or “goosebumps.”
-This type of emotional reaction may be caused by neurobiological mechanisms that trigger the release of dopamine, a neurotransmitter.
+This type of emotional reaction by neurobiological mechanisms that trigger the release of dopamine, a neurotransmitter.

 Chills without fever can become serious if you’re experiencing frostbite or hypothermia.
 These conditions can quickly become a medical emergency requiring immediate intervention or care.